-Sydney Park was formerly the site of major landfill and brickmaking.
+Sydney Park was formerly the site of major landfill and brickmaking activities.

-Monitoring gas levels is normal practice in managing historic landfill sites nationally and overseas.
+Monitoring landfill gas levels is standard practice in managing historic landfill sites nationally and overseas.

-Methane is a by-product of organic materials such as food and garden waste when it decomposes.
+Methane is commonly found in landfill gas and is a by-product of organic materials such as food and garden waste when it decomposes.

-Testing showed elevated concentrations of methane and carbon dioxide inside the park and along its perimeter.
-Elevated readings of methane are reported to the Environment Protection Authority.
+Past testing has shown elevated concentrations of methane and carbon dioxide inside the park and along its perimeter.
+Elevated readings of landfill gases are immediately reported to the NSW Environment Protection Authority.

-We lodged a voluntary management proposal in November 2019.
-It outlines further investigations into better monitoring and control of landfill gasses at the site.
-The authority approved our lodgement in January 2020 and we are now managing the site in line with this voluntary management proposal.
+In November 2019, we lodged a voluntary management proposal which outlines further investigations into better monitoring and control of landfill gasses at the site.
+The Environment Protection Authority approved our lodgement in January 2020 and we now manage the site in line with this voluntary management proposal.

-- We regularly monitor Sydney Park, and confined spaces nearby.
-Fire and Rescue NSW conducted testing of surrounding residential and business properties in November 2018, and all buildings were declared safe.
+We regularly monitor Sydney Park, its surrounds and adjoining buildings.
+Fire and Rescue NSW tested surrounding residential and business properties in November 2018 and declared all buildings safe.

-- If elevated levels of methane are detected at any time, we will notify the Environment Protection Authority.
+If elevated levels of landfill gases are detected at any time, we’ll notify the Environment Protection Authority.

-We are developing long term solutions and strategies, in consultation with the appointed environmental consultant.
+We’re developing long-term solutions with the appointed environmental consultant.

 If you have questions, you can contact us on 02 9265 9333.